The Three Cold Kittens

 - Pose the problem to the class.

-- Ask the children to identify the important information given in the problem.
+- Ask the students to identify the important information given in the problem.

-- Brainstorm for ways to solve the problem.
+- Brainstorm for ways to solve the problem and record their solutions.

-- As the children work on the problem ask them to explain the strategy they are using:
+- As the students work on the problem, ask them to explain the strategy they are using:

 Tell me what you are doing?